aslepaugo/tmdb_api/README.md

 # TM DB

-Scripts which help to store the movie database locally.
+Scripts that help to store the movie database locally.

-You can doanload infor from site [themoviedb.org](https://www.themoviedb.org/) and then use search by name or use similar search.
+You can download info from a site [themoviedb.org](https://www.themoviedb.org/) and then use search by name or use a similar search.

 ## Prepare your environment